tyang146/PokemonReviewAPI/README.md

 ## Features
 - API documentation using Swagger and OpenAPI
 - Authentication and Authorization using JWT and Identity
-- Data transfer object + AutoMapper
+- Data transfer object and AutoMapper
 - Migration and data seeding
 - Models and Controllers